Sawo-Community/Sawo-Docs/Template-for-Guides/README.md

 # What are Guides?

 Guides are simple instructions which will help any person to have a hands-on walkthrough to develop any new things.
 The set of instructions must be crisp and to the point.

+Below is a given template, which you will use for creating any guide for SAWO.